cmbrose/recipe-maker-new/scripts/README.md

 #### 3. export-mysql-data.sh

-Exports recipes and menus from MySQL database to JSON files.
+Exports recipes and menus from MySQL database to JSON files using TypeScript/Prisma for reliable serialization.

 **Usage:**
 ```bash